Uberspace/lab/source/guide_code-server.rst

 Installation
 =============

 Create a new folder for code-server_ in your home directory and switch into it.
-We are also gonna create a user directory in which our projects will be saved.

 .. code-block:: console

   [isabell@stardust ~]$ mkdir ~/code-server && cd ~/code-server
-  [isabell@stardust code-server]$ mkdir ~/code-projects [isabell@stardust code-server]$
+  [isabell@stardust code-server]$